johannesstroebele91/DreamHabits/README.md

 # DreamHabits
 Create a list of habits that you dream of having.
-Web web application build with with Angular Material.
+Frontend build with Angular Material.

 ## What I Learned
 * Setting up a Angular web application
-* Working with Angular components and themes
+* Working with Angular themes, components, directives, and serices.

 ## Versions
 ### Current Version